jav-ed/phd_Thesis_Writing/2_Wr/1_Chapters/1_Chap/3_Optimization/2_Beam_Model.typ

 Furthermore this allows to incorporate the beam model solver into numerical optimization frameworks.
 The idea of a computational beam model solver was implemented for instance in the open-source library SymBeam @symbeam_tool.
 While there are other alternatives SymBeam was initially chosen due to the comprehensive documentation and easy handling on the other hand.
 While there are advantages of openly available solvers, for proper scientific ethics funcantily checks are required.
 Thus. before integrating the beam solver based on SymBeam @symbeam_tool, it was compared against various beam models for which the solution was available through text books, such as @Gross2021b.
 Since, unexpected issues were encountered, the source code was examined in detail and corrected accordingly.
 With these corrections a computational beam solver could be integrated into an optimization framework.

-// ---------------------------------- here ---------------------------------- //
-However, focusing on real world application, the loads and supports of a 3d #gls("fem") model of a #gls("swith")
+However, focusing on #glspl("swith") and real world application, the support will be defined in 3d.

-However, there was the limitation that currently only statically determinate calculations could be performed.
-The goal pursued with the beam model will become more evident in detail later.
-However, for current understanding, the following brief explanation is given.

 To be able to transfer the actual support from the three-dimensional model into a one-dimensional beam model in a two-dimensional coordinate system, it might not be sufficient in practice to calculate only statically determinate systems.
-When transforming the support conditions from three dimensions to 2 dimensions, the physical behavior must be understood in detail and assumptions must be made.
+When transforming the support conditions from three dimensions to 2 dimensions, the physical behavior must be understood in detail and to make assumptions that would allow the 2d support mapping.
-Both together could ensure that the dimension transformation leads to a statically indeterminate support.
+This could leads to a statically indeterminate support.

-Therefore, the initial path was to search again for existing tools.
-The found library is called IndeterminateBeam @interdetbeam_tool and is also freely available.
+Since SymBeam is limited to solving statical determined beam models, the opensource alternative #emp_[IndeterminateBeam] @interdetbeam_tool was chosen.
+The availabiliy of another implementation for a computational beam solver strenthen the choice of Python.
-Similar to SymBeam, IndeterminateBeam was calculated with more than 20 beam models.
+Similar to SymBeam, more than 20 beam models were created with IndeterminateBeam.
-The results were compared with sample solutions from textbooks, and it could be determined that the implementation of IndeterminateBeam is correct.
+Their results were compared with sample solutions from textbooks, and it could be determined that the implementation of IndeterminateBeam is already correct and no modication is required.

-// TODO Appendix presentation not yet as desired, also not in original german verison
-// Three examples are shown in @chap_Apendix
+Results of five statically determindes and five indeterminated beam models are depicted in @fig_Ap_0 to @fig_Ap_6 and @fig_Ap_7 to @fig_Ap_11 in @chap_Append_0, respectively.

+Finally it can be said that IndeterminateBeam @interdetbeam_tool was chosen as the computaitonal beam model solver, it was valitaed with known solutions of beam models and it can be incorporated into existing numerical optimiaztion frameworks.

+// --------------------------------- summary -------------------------------- //
+// summary based on the provided text above is missing
+// #summary_([

+// ])